labibibido/RPG_The_Soup/README.md

 * One night you wake up and find you are trapped in a square room, and anything you usually bring with you, disappeared.
 * Escape the “World” that Chaugnar Faugn created for you.
 * Never try to against the monsters!!!
+* BTW you cannot quit the game after you started it~
+* To quit press Q before start the game.
 ## Installation

 Python 3.7 is needed to play this game.
 [Python 3.7](https://www.python.org/downloads/) to install Python.